 But Icelandic can do even better than Eyjafjallajökull!
 Try saying

 Vaðlaheiðarvegavinnuverkfærageymsluskúrslyklakippuhringurinn!
-This is the longest word in the Icelandic language, and translates to “the key ring to the tool work shed in the road works of Mount Vaðlaheiði”.
+This is the longest word in the Icelandic language and has 64 letters.
+It translates to “the key ring to the tool work shed in the road works of Mount Vaðlaheiði”.

 Colloquial Icelandic uses many loan words, and whilst you are walking around Reykjavík you may hear words such as ‘partý’ (party), ‘næs’ (nice) and djók (joke).
 However, there are official translations for all news words that the Language Committee devises and promotes the use of, such as mobile phones, televisions, and radios.
 A popular ‘new’ word is the Icelandic word for computer: tölva.